English College, Valladolid: Our Lady Vulnerata

 The image of Our Lady venerated in the College Chapel is that of La Vulnerata, or The Wounded One.
-The story of the Vulnerata goes back centuries; but in 1596, as Spain was gathering a fleet in the city of Cadiz, the Earl of Essex together with Sir Walter Raleigh led an English fleet into the harbour, defeated the Spanish navy and sacked the city.
-During the sack of Cadiz, English troops dragged a statue of the Virgin Mother and Child from a church to the market square where they removed both of the statue's arms; all that remained of the child were parts of his tiny feet on his mother’s knee.
+The story of the Vulnerata goes back centuries; but in 1596, as Spain was gathering a fleet in the city of Cádiz, the Earl of Essex together with Sir Walter Raleigh led an English fleet into the harbour, defeated the Spanish navy and sacked the city.
+During the sack of Cádiz, English troops dragged a statue of the Virgin Mother and Child from a church to the market square where they removed both of the statue's arms; all that remained of the child were parts of his tiny feet on his mother’s knee.

 The mutilated statue was taken to Madrid, and given a place of honour in a private chapel of a Countess.
 The priests and seminarians of the English College in Valladolid asked the Countess if they might make reparation for the behaviour of their fellow countrymen who had desecrated the statue.
 She agreed and the statue was brought to Valladolid and installed with great solemnity in the College Chapel in 1600.

 Every year during Holy Week the statue is processed along the street, where it is met by a huge paso or float, which has a large depiction of the Crucified Christ resting on top of it.
 The two images meet, and dance to each other for a brief period—then the Vulnerata comes back to the College.